Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Technique or Treatment

-Nerve conductions show the reduced amplitude of the compound muscle action potential (CMAP) of the tibial nerve stimulated at the ankle and recorded from the abductor hallucis and abductor digiti minimi.
-Sensory conduction studies and mixed conduction techniques are performed, usually with averaging techniques.
-Due to the wide range of normal values, comparing the results with the other foot (only if it is unaffected) is useful.
+The patient should be supine, with the legs resting comfortably on the examination table.
+The EMG study of the intrinsic foot muscles completes the test.
+Nerve conductions show the reduced amplitude of the tibial nerve's compound muscle action potential (CMAP) stimulated at the ankle and recorded from the abductor hallucis and abductor digiti minimi.
+Sensory and mixed conduction studies are performed, usually with averaging techniques.
+Due to the wide range of normal values, comparing the results with the other foot (only if unaffected) is useful.

 Complications